Posted on Friday May 30, 2025

 WHATIFTHEWORLD

-This is a leading contemporary gallery located in the eclectic borough of Woodstock.
-WHATIFTHEWORLD represents a host of rising and established African artists.
-Expect immersive mixed-media works, conceptual sculpture, and socially conscious exhibitions.
-Think: Edgy and avant-garde!
+This leading contemporary gallery occupies a beautifully converted space in the eclectic district of Woodstock..
+WHATIFTHEWORLD proudly represents a host of rising and established pan-African artists.
+Visitors can regularly expect immersive mixed-media works, conceptual sculptures, and socially conscious displays.
+It is the perfect stop for edgy, boundary-pushing projects.

 Where?
 1 Argyle Street, Woodstock (8 km from Ocean View House)